CUSTOMIZED and MODIFIED PLAQUES

 sure which is correct.

 members is on the right.
-I'm still missing the 30 and 35 year versions if those
+I'm still missing the 30, 35 and 50 year versions, if

 In 2004, the Four Ever Four Cylinder club had this special

 plaque made to celebrate their 50th Anniversary.

 O'Brien Truckers made these special plaques for the 50th